Palm Springs International Jazz Festival

 - Sun Feb 22

-Lisa Fischer + Grand Baton
+Lisa Fischer and Grand Baton

 Esperanza Spalding